SpiNNakerManchester/SpiNNaker_PDP2/README.md

 distributed processors', conducted in collaboration with researchers from the School of Psychology at The University of Manchester.
 The project was supported by EPSRC (the UK Engineering and Physical Sciences Research Council) under grant EP/F03430X/1.
-Ongoing development is supported by the EU ICT Flagship Human Brain Project (FP7-604102).
+Ongoing development has been supported by the EU ICT Flagship Human Brain Project under Grants FP7-604102, H2020-720270 and H2020-785907.
 We gratefully acknowledge these institutions for their support.

 Many people have contributed to the development of MLPs on SpiNNaker, amongst them J Moy, LA Plana, SR Welbourne, X Jin, AD Rast, S Davis